mahbubcseju/MPEG-DASH-Downloader/README.md

 ## Introduction
-#### This project is a modification of libdash library of Bitmobin.(https://github.com/bitmovin/libdash).
+This project is a modification of libdash library of Bitmobin.(https://github.com/bitmovin/libdash).
 Using this you can download into mat frame from  any MPEG-DASH file (.mpd) from http server.

 ## Installation Process

-## How to use

 ### Windows
 1. Download the tarball or clone the repository from github (git://github.com/bitmovin/libdash.git)